LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Optimal homogeneity is attained through intricate designs facilitating active shimming, a technique essential for achieving high-resolution spectroscopy.
 Beyond this, simpler combinations and adaptations of Halbach rings offer versatility, making them suitable for variable field magnets or magnets that can be effortlessly opened without applying force. [@BC16]

 The sources for the shimming process can be hardware and software based.
-Hardware shimming involves the use of gradient and radio frequency coils that are specifically placed to align the magnetic field. [@BPA22]
-Software shimming, on the other hand, uses algorithms to adjust the control parameters of the (+mri) system and improve homogeneity [@WAH21].
+Hardware shimming uses metal plates inserted into the magnet body. [@BPA22] Software shimming, on the other hand, uses algorithms to adjust the control parameters of the (+mri) system and improve homogeneity [@WAH21].

 In this thesis, reference is made exclusively to the hardware shimming processes, since this project is to be used in the future to construct a low-field (+mri) field magnet from permanent magnets.